 Hiccup protection is masked during the initial soft start cycle to enable startup of the buck regulator under heavy load conditions.
 Note that careful design and proper component selection are required to ensure that the buck regulator recovers from hiccup mode under heavy loads.
-The HICCUPx\OFF bits in Register 10 can be used to disable hiccup protection for each buck regulator.
+Hiccup protection can be enabled or disabled for all four buck regulators by factory fuse.
 When hiccup protection is disabled, the frequency foldback feature is still available for overcurrent protection.